confidential-containers/cloud-api-adaptor/ibmcloud/README.md

 $ terraform apply
 ```

-Deploying the demo workload will create a new nginx Pod and a NodePort service on your Kubernetes cluster, and a new Virtual Server instance for the peer pod will be created in your IBM Cloud VPC.
-The `run-nginx-demo` Terraform template will also sniff test the deployed nginx server by accessing the HTTP port of the NodePort service and test that the CPU architecture of the Kubernetes worker matches that of the peer pod instance.
+Deploying the demo workload will create a new nginx Pod and a NodePort service on your Kubernetes cluster, and a new virtual server instance for the peer pod will be created in your IBM Cloud VPC.
+The `run-nginx-demo` Terraform configuration will also sniff test the deployed nginx server by accessing the HTTP port of the NodePort service and test that the CPU architecture of the Kubernetes worker matches that of the peer pod instance.

 > **Tip:** You can run the nginx sniff test manually if you log into the Kubernetes worker node using the floating IP that was assigned to it
 > ```bash